To start Excel, click Start > Programs > Microsoft Office > Microsoft Excel.

 You can also do the same thing for the years on the left side of the spreadsheet.
 Put two numbers into two different cells (this will set the increment value).
 Then put the mouse in the lower right box just like we have already done for the above example.
 Highlight the two cells (as shown in the figure below) and then drag the cursor down as many cells as you like to continue the count with an increment of one (which was set when typing in the 1985 and 1986).
 If you only highlight one of the numbers, it will copy that same number to any other cell you drag your mouse to.

-Throughout most of this tutorial, I will show how to use the features of Excel by examples.
-In the examples that follow, I will show you two different ways to have Excel calculate an equation for you.
+Throughout most of this tutorial, you will see how to use the features of Excel by examples.
+In the examples that follow, you will be shown two different ways to have Excel calculate an equation for you.

-In the following example, we will use the cell numbers and the fact that we would like to see the total count of pages printed from a particular toner cartridge in one of the DECS PC labs.
-To have Excel do this for us, in the cell highlighted, type the following command: =E2-D2.
-After pressing the return key, you will see the result in the cell you had highlighted.
+In the following example, you will use the cell numbers and the fact that you want to see the total count of pages printed from a particular toner cartridge in one of the DECS PC labs.
+To have Excel do this, in the cell highlighted, type the following command: =E2-D2.
+After pressing the Return key, you will see the result in the cell you had highlighted.
 Instead of typing that formula for the rest of the rows as they are entered, take the mouse button and place it in the lower right box and drag it to the next cell below.
 Excel will increment each formula to the next set of column D and E. In other words, it will change the E2 to E3 and the D2 to D3 and so on for the rest of the rows that you complete.